Paul Ogorzow: Early crimes

 After his capture, Ogorzow extensively detailed his various criminal activities to police, allowing for a more precise reconstruction of his crimes.
-In late August 1939, while he and his family were residing in Karlshorst, Ogorzow began making attacks, randomly assaulting and raping dozens of women in and around the Friedrichsfelde district.
+In late August 1939, while he and his family were residing in Karlshorst, Ogorzow began randomly assaulting and raping dozens of women in and around the Friedrichsfelde district.
 The neighbourhood was populated mostly by solitary housewives whose husbands had been called up for the Second World War.
-It was these vulnerable women who initially served as Ogorzow's primary source of victims, and police documented 31 attacks that occurred in the allotments and tenement area, all of which were later connected to Ogorzow.
+It was these vulnerable women who initially served as Ogorzow's primary source of victims, and police documented thirty-one attacks that occurred in the allotments and tenement area, all of which were later connected to Ogorzow.
 During his attacks, he either choked his victims, threatened them with a knife or bludgeoned them, and in their statements, all the victims mentioned their attacker wore a railway worker's uniform.

 Escalation

 Ogorzow's early attempts at murder were unsuccessful.
 Between August 1939 and July 1940, he attacked and stabbed three women, all of whom recovered and later gave evidence against him.
 In August 1940, Ogorzow bludgeoned another woman after raping her on board the S-Bahn.
 She survived only because after she lost consciousness, Ogorzow mistakenly thought she had died.
-Another failed effort in September resulted in the victim surviving not only an attempted strangulation, but also being thrown from a moving train by Ogorzow.
-He soon suffered another setback when he attempted to rape a woman in an S-Bahn station, only for her husband and brother-in-law, whom Ogorzow had failed to notice, rushed to her aid after she screamed for help.
+Another failed effort in September resulted in the victim surviving not only an attempted strangulation but also being thrown from a moving train by Ogorzow.
+He soon suffered another setback when he attempted to rape a woman in an S-Bahn station, only for her husband and brother-in-law, whom Ogorzow had failed to notice, to rush to her aid after she screamed for help.
 Ogorzow managed to escape after being severely beaten.
 In light of this close call, Ogorzow changed his modus operandi and his subsequent crimes were more successful.